GDG-Pune/gdgpune_devfest/data/faq.md

 If you’re joining us in-person at JW Marriott Pune, here are some useful tips to navigate your way through the conference:

 - Lost & Found: Will be located at the Conference Info Desk (Registration point) during event hours.
 Any items left overnight will be turned over to the Conference Security Office.
-- Lunch: Yes, we are offering a lunch and two tea/coffee breaks.
+- Lunch: Yes, we are offering lunch and two tea/coffee breaks.

 ### Badges & Badge Pick-up